 On the other hand, if you’re only waiting because you’re too scared to act, step out in faith and do something (Joshua 1:9).

 After seeking God through prayer, Bible study, godly counsel, and appropriate pacing, quit delaying your decision.
 Just make it!
-Trust that God is true to his word—you ask in faith for wisdom; he generously supplies it (James 1:5-6).
+Trust that God is true to his word—if you ask in faith for wisdom, he generously supplies it (James 1:5-6).

 God is even more invested than you are in accomplishing his works through you (Philippians 1:6).

-5. Give thanks for the results he’ll bring
+5. Give thanks for the results God will bring

 The LORD is my strength and my shield; in him my heart trusts, and I am helped; my heart exults, and with my song I give thanks to him.